MIC-DKFZ/semantic_segmentation/README.md

 As seen in the previous experiment, the use of RMI loss gives the best results, so this is also tested with the other models.
 RMI loss results in significantly increased mIoU (compared to CE) for all models.
-However, the disadvantage is also an increased training time of the models.
+However, it also leads to an increased runtime.
+To keep this increase as low as possible, RMI loss is only used during training and CE loss is still used during validation

 ![RMI_Loss](imgs/RMI_Loss.png)